school1/gacd-project/README.md

 Run the script and two files should be written to the working directory, tidyData.txt and tidyDataAverage.txt.

-The former is the first tidy dataset and the latter is the average the dataset.
+The former is the first tidy dataset, which contains the information of each type of reading for each subject, for each requested variable.

+The latter is the average the previous dataset for each reading, for each activity, for each subject.